 Children in Y 2,4 will complete SATs assessments 4x a year.
-Years 3,4 and 5 will complete NFER tests 3x a year to support teacher judgements.
+Years 3,4 and 5 will complete NFER tests 3x a year to support teacher judgements, Y1 will complete x 2 assessments a year - 1 in the Spring Term and another in the Summer Term.
 These summative assessment results will be shared with parents during Parent Consultations and in mid-term and end of term written reports.
 The purpose of sharing this information is to foster effective home-school links and to promote parental support.